API Study Abroad and Intern Abroad Scholarships

 The Gilman Scholarship Program offers awards for undergraduate study abroad and was established by the International Academic Opportunity Act of 2000.
 This scholarship provides awards for U.S. undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study abroad programs worldwide.

-Students participating in an API program who have been awarded a Gilman scholarship will be eligible to receive up to $1,000 in matching contributions from API for a study abroad program, or up to $500 in matching contributions from API for an intern abroad program.
+Students participating in a semester or academic year study abroad program with API who have been awarded a Gilman scholarship will be eligible to receive up to $1,000 in matching contributions from API, or up to $500 in matching contributions from API for an intern abroad program during the summer, semester, or academic year.
 To receive this award, Gilman winners should indicate their scholarship details on their financial aid information after acceptance to an API study abroad program.

 For more information on the Benjamin A. Gilman International Scholarship, including requirements and deadlines, please visit: http://www.iie.org/en/Programs/Gilman-Scholarship-Program